Denis Donaldson: Paramilitary and political career

 Donaldson had a long history of involvement in Irish republicanism.
 He joined the IRA in the mid-1960s while still in his teens, well before the start of the Troubles.
-According to a former friend, Sinn Féin activist Jim Gibney, writing in the Irish News, he was a local hero in Short Strand in 1970 because he took part in the gun battle between Ulster loyalists and Irish nationalists at St. Matthew's Chapel.
+According to a former friend, Sinn Féin activist Jim Gibney, writing in the Irish News, he was a local hero in Short Strand in 1970 because he took part in the gun battle at St Matthew's chapel between Ulster loyalists and Irish nationalists.

 Donaldson was a friend of IRA hunger striker Bobby Sands and the two men served time together in Long Kesh for paramilitary offences in the 1970s.
 Donaldson was accused by an unnamed republican source of being part of the IRA team that carried out the La Mon restaurant bombing in 1978, one of the most notorious bomb attacks of the Troubles.

 In 1981, he was arrested by French authorities at Orly airport along with fellow IRA man William "Blue" Kelly; they were using false passports and Donaldson said that they were returning from a guerrilla training camp in Lebanon.
 At the 1983 general election, Donaldson was the Sinn Féin candidate in Belfast East, but only polled 682 votes.
 In the late 1980s, he travelled to Lebanon again and held talks with Lebanese Shia militias Hezbollah and Amal in an effort to secure the freedom of Irish hostage Brian Keenan.

 As the Sinn Féin leadership under Gerry Adams and Martin McGuinness turned toward a peace process strategy, Donaldson was dispatched to New York City, where he helped establish Friends of Sinn Féin, an organisation that solicited mainstream political and financial support for the new strategy while attempting to isolate hard-line activists in Irish Northern Aid and other support organisations in the United States.
 Martin Galvin, a Bronx-based Irish-American attorney and future dissident republican, later claimed that he had warned the republican movement's leadership that he suspected Donaldson of being a British government informer.

 In the early 2000s, Donaldson was appointed Sinn Féin's Northern Ireland Assembly group administrator in Parliament Buildings.